This & That cafe website

 - Source code: on git.chobble.com

 This & That is a Manchester institution, famous for its "rice and three" curry dishes.
-Operating since 1984, it's a beloved part of the Northern Quarter's culinary landscape.
+It's been going since 1984 and it's a fixture of the Northern Quarter, tucked down an alley that's easy to walk straight past.

-When I started working with This & That in 2016, their website had expired and been claimed by domain squatters who put up a spammy landing page.
-I helped them reclaim their domain through Nominet, which built trust, then set up a new site mirroring their old content.
+When I started working with them in 2016, their old website had expired and been picked up by domain squatters, who'd stuck a spammy landing page on it.
+The first job was getting the domain back through Nominet, which sorted the immediate problem, and then I set up a new site mirroring the content they'd had before.

 Technical details

-I handle their Facebook page, posting once or twice a month - no overwhelming daily updates that restaurants often feel pressured to do.
-The best performing content is when celebrities visit the cafe - these posts get massive engagement and bring in new customers.
+I look after their Facebook page, posting once or twice a month rather than the daily grind restaurants often feel they're supposed to keep up.
+The posts that do best by a mile are the ones where a celebrity's been in - those bring in new customers.

-I've set up Google Alerts so whenever someone reviews This & That or mentions them in an article, I know about it straight away.
-I share these on social media and occasionally copy the best ones over to the website, which keeps everything looking fresh without constant work.
+I've got Google Alerts set up so I hear about it whenever someone reviews the cafe or mentions it in an article.
+I'll share the good ones on social media and now and then copy one over to the website, which keeps things looking current without much ongoing work.

 Source code

-The complete source code for this project is available on my Git forge.
-If you'd like a site like it, you can clone the repo - but I'd advise starting from the newer Chobble Template instead.
+The complete source code is available on my Git forge.
+You're welcome to clone it if you'd like a site like it, though I'd point you at the newer Chobble Template as a starting point instead.